parhambt/MRI-brain-tumor-detection/README.EN.md

 ### some explanation

-i ues  depp learning alghorithm call convolutional neural network(CNN) and dense neural network for train my data and  i use U-Net alghorithm for tumor segmentation beacuse U-Net is so accurate even with little dataset(like this case) and beacuse thease reason it is use a lot in medical AI model
+i ues  deep learning alghorithm call convolutional neural network(CNN) and dense neural network for train my data and  i use U-Net alghorithm for tumor segmentation beacuse U-Net is so accurate even with little dataset(like this case) and beacuse thease reason it is use a lot in medical AI model

 ### Classification Model  Architecture